-Recreational vehicles are just another type of automobile, and therefore must be covered as such.
-You likely already have and are familiar with car insurance, but let’s go over the various policy options.
+You likely already have and are familiar with car insurance, but let’s go over the various policy options, since RV’s must be considered as just another type of automobile.
 Certain coverage is required by state law, so determining what’s required in your state is the first step to building your policy.
 Beyond the minimum legal requirements, you can increase your coverage limits for greater reimbursement potential.

 Liability Insurance: Liability insurance pays for injuries and property damage to the other party if you were the cause of the accident.
 It does not cover your own injuries or property.
-A certain amount of liability insurance is required in almost every state, but if you can afford more it’s generally a good idea to have liability that is above the minimum to ensure sufficient coverage.
+A certain amount of liability insurance is required in almost every state, but if you can afford more it’s generally a good idea, to ensure sufficient coverage.

-Personal Injury Protection (PIP): Also known as “no-fault coverage,” this type of coverage is only available in no-fault states, meaning blame is not placed on either driver after an accident.
-PIP will pay for your injuries regardless of who caused the accident, and generally pays your medical expenses until your benefits limits are exhausted.
+Personal Injury Protection (PIP): Also known as “no-fault coverage,” this is only available in no-fault states, where blame is not placed on either driver after an accident.
+PIP will pay for your injuries and your medical expenses until your benefits limits are exhausted, regardless of who caused the accident.
 From there, any health insurance you have would take over.

-Collision: For accident damages to your vehicle to be covered, collision coverage is necessary.
-With this coverage, your vehicle is insured for any physical damage that your car sustains when it comes into contact with another vehicle, as well as when you hit another object.
+Collision: With this coverage, your vehicle is insured for any physical damage that your car sustains when it comes into contact with another vehicle, as well as when you hit another object.
 Keep in mind that collision coverage doesn’t cover all damage, so read your policy to see what falls under the terms of coverage.

-Comprehensive: Comprehensive insurance covers damages and losses from incidents other than a collision.
-This would include things like theft, vandalism, glass damage (broken windshield, side mirror, etc.), damage sustained from an animal or falling object, fire, and more.
-Only covered perils listed in your policy will be paid for, so make sure you know what’s in the policy before signing a contract.
+Comprehensive: Comprehensive insurance covers damages and losses from incidents other than collisions.
+This includes things like theft, vandalism, glass damage (broken windshield, side mirror, etc.), damage sustained from an animal or falling object, fire, and more.
+Only the covered perils listed in your policy will be paid for, so make sure you know what’s in the policy before signing a contract.

 The benefits limits of all these coverage types are determined by a combination of state law and the cash value of your vehicle.
 If damages were to exceed your benefit limits, all of the funds beyond the cap would be your responsibility.
 All states have different requirements, but as an example your state may impose insurance limits of 25/50/10.
 This means the policy would pay up to $25,000 for a single person’s injuries in an accident you cause, $50,000 for bodily injury for all occupant’s injuries, and up to $10,000 for damage to the other driver’s property.
 The numbers set by the state would be the minimum, and the ceiling for coverage is dependent upon the value of your vehicle.